iron-software/IronXL-Examples/how-to/csharp-create-excel-chart-programmatically/README.md

         alt="Data to be used for charting"
       >
     </a>
-    <p><strong>Figure 1</strong> – <em> Data to be used for charting</em></p>
+    <p><strong>Figure 1</strong> – <em>Data to be used for charting</em></p>
 	</div>
 </div>

-Incorporate the necessary namespaces to manage Excel charts inside IronXL:
+Include the necessary namespaces to deal with Excel charts in IronXL:

 ```cs
 using IronXL;
 using IronXL.Drawing.Charts;
 ```

-Implement this code to create the Excel chart programmatically using IronXL:
+Implement code to dynamically generate an Excel chart using IronXL:

 ```cs
 private void button1_Click(object sender, EventArgs e)